davidmreed/dedupe_trees/README.md

 `dedupe.py` comes with the following resolvers.

+A number of the included resolvers are *sort-based*, which means that the resolver will sort the list of duplicated files by some attribute in ascending (default) or descending (if `desc` is specified) order.
+If a single file has the highest or lowest attribute value, it's marked as the original and the process ends; otherwise, the tied files with the highest or lower value are all marked as original and sent to the next resolver in the sequence.

 ### `path-length`

 This resolver sorts duplicated files by the number of path components in their paths, starting at their respective sources.
 It can be used to, for example, prefer files that have been sorted higher or lower in their hierarchies.